-Similarly, the placing of certain groups in C2 demonstrates the dispersal of Buddhism along land and sea trade routes.
-For instance, when it comes to the East Asia entries in Cluster 2, their placement there can be attributed to the influence of South Asian Buddhism, the mechanism of which was the dispersal of Buddhism along land and maritime trade routes (Zürcher 1959, Ch'en 1964, Ch'en 1973).
-Buddhism brought with it belief in reincarnation-which is, as we see below, a distinguishing question for Cluster 2, and one not found in pre-Buddhist East Asian religions.

-East Asian entries that have ended up in Cluster 1 are the product of Christian missionary activity, primarily after the 16th century as a result of maritime trade (Wills 2010).
+Similarly, the placement of certain groups in C2 demonstrates the dispersal of Buddhism along land and sea trade routes.
+For instance, regarding the East Asia entries in Cluster 2, their placement there can be attributed to the influence of South Asian Buddhism, the mechanism of which was the dispersal of Buddhism along land and maritime trade routes (Zürcher 1959; Ch'en 1964, 1973).
+Buddhism brought with it belief in reincarnation-which is, as we see below, a distinguishing question for Cluster 2 and one not found in pre-Buddhist East Asian religions.
+East Asian entries that have ended up in Cluster 1 are the product of Christian missionary activity, primarily after the sixteenth century as a result of maritime trade (Wills 2010).

-While we can understand this split as reflecting certain views of broad-brush categorizations, the model can provide more information in the form of which questions drive this split.
+Although we can understand this split as reflecting certain views of broad-brush categorizations, the model can provide more information in the form of which questions drive this split.
 The primary drivers are questions related to reincarnation, with another contributor being the nature of a high god as unquestionably good (Table 1).